Spending hours tossing and turning at night when you’re trying to fall asleep is uncomfortable, disruptive, and downright frustrating.

 If you’re frequently tossing and turning when you finally get into bed at night, a good sleep hygiene routine can go a long way.

 - Create a comfortable bedroom.
 The first step in practicing good sleep hygiene is to create a bedroom that you feel comfortable sleeping in.
 Purchasing a high-quality bed and bedding can help give your body a comfortable place to sleep each night.
+Want suggestions?
+Browse our market, filled with editor-trusted and expert-verified pillow and mattress recommendations.

 - Practice relaxation techniques.
 Relaxation techniques have been shown to reduce both the physical and mental symptoms of anxiety and stress.
 You can practice deep breathing, meditation, visualizing, or even grounding techniques to help your body relax and get ready for sleep.